DanielSeehausen/fi-field-day/code/APP-GUIDE.md

 #### Browser Achievements/Leaderboard Client

-React client for the users to display:
+React client for the users.
+Displays:
-  - Possible Achievements
+  - Locked + unlocked achievements (group specific)
-  - Awarded achievements (by group)
+  - Global "first only" achievements
-  - Leaderboard statistics
+  - Real time leaderboard

 #### Browser Statistics Client

-React client to display:
+React client.
+Displays:
   - ongoing application statistics (board writes, open ws connections, etc.)
-  - possibly just admin access
+  - (possibly just admin access aka not available to students - instead display it on one screen at each location)

 #### Browser Board Client

-React client for the users to display:
+React client for the users.
+Displays:
   - The actual board in real time
   - A simple color picker and click handler to change a tiles color
+  - using canvas because divs won't be reasonable at the new scale

 #### User Node Client

-Node client responsible for:
+Node client.
+Responsible for:
-  - connecting to servers ws
+  - connecting to server's ws
   - spinning up in-memory store for board
   - fetching current board state on init
-  - handling ws pushes for board updates and updating local store
+  - handling ws pushes from server tile updates and updating local store
   - wrapping http requests to server (i.e. setting tiles) in an api
   - providing 'first line of hackathon me please defense' via rate limiting
-  - providing instructions and plug and play environment for interacting with the experience
+  - providing instructions and plug and play environment for interacting with the experience (ruby for mods 1/2, js for 3/4/5)

 We are storing and updating a copy of the board state on individual users' machines to reduce calls to the server.
 Users may want to perform board